 Describe the technical solution you wanted the target audience to adopt

-We set up IoT refill stations in neighborhood stores, where customers can bring their own containers to refill everyday needs.
+We set up bikes retrofitted with our refill stations, and customers can use an app or WhatsApp to order it to their doorstep.
+Then customers can bring their own containers to refill everyday needs.
 The dispensing technology is safe, precise, fast, and tamperproof and thus enables the sales of FMCG products as refills by overcoming the issues of hygiene, dosing, and tampering.
-We also set up mobile refill stations that come to customers doorstep and give an extra convenience.

-Through our solution, we achieve a win-win solution for both our low-income customers, our retail partners, FMCG companies, and the environment
+Through our solution, we achieve a win-win solution for both our low-income customers, sellers, FMCG companies, and the environment.

 Describe your behavioral intervention.

-Siklus offers cost-saving and convenience for our customers.
-Our main target markets are low-income and lower-middle-income families with less than $200 family monthly income who are purchasing sachets because of their financial necessities and limitations.
-Our model enables a 10%-50% discount to our price-sensitive customers.
-By implementing behavior change from purchasing sachet to refill system, a family of 5 can save up at least $20 a year, which is the equivalent of 5 days worked at minimum wage.
+Our main target markets are low-income and middle-income families who are purchasing sachets because of their financial necessities and limitations.
+Our model enables a an average 20% discount to our price-sensitive customers.
+By implementing behavior change from purchasing sachet to refill system, a family of 5 can save up between up to $40 a year, which is the equivalent of 8 days worked at minimum wage.